AdsanTheGreat/org-social-lib-rs/README.md

 ## Contributing

-Report issues (there are probably a lot of them), submit pull requests, help is welcome.
+Report issues, submit pull requests, help is welcome.
+You can also reach out at org-social itself.

 ## License